keirans/azure-arm/docs/README.md

 The approach is as follows:

-1. An Azure ARM template deploys a set of compile master virtual machines that fetch and execute a compilemasterbootstrap.sh script.
+1. An Azure ARM template deploys a set of compile master virtual machines.
+Nested templates are used to create multiple copies of a single compile master template.

+2. On launch, each instance fetches and executes a compilemasterbootstrap.sh script.

-2. The bootstrap script takes a set of Azure API credentials as parameters.
-These credentials are fetched from Azure Keyvault on deploy to ensure that they are stored securely.
+3. The bootstrap script takes a set of Azure API credentials as parameters.
+These credentials are fetched from Azure Keyvault on deploy to ensure that they are stored and used securely.

-3. When the script executes on the instance, it installs a set of required software components on the host including python and the Azure CLI.
+4. When the script executes on the instance, it installs a set of required software components on the host including python and the Azure CLI.

-4. The Azure CLI then uses the credentials passed into the script to login to the Azure CLI and retreive the following precreated secrets that it requires.
+5. The Azure CLI then uses the credentials passed into the script to login to the Azure CLI and retreive the following precreated secrets that it requires from the Puppet secrets keyvault.

     * The Compile Masters pre-created private key
     * The Compile Masters pre-created public key